-To the Reader: I wrote this article my brothers and sisters in Christ, to remind all of us of the price that God paid for us when he gave his son Jesus Christ as a ransom for our sins.
-And because it only touches on a small portion of the Gospel, we must read and study the bible to fully understand the cost.
+To the Reader: I wrote this article my brothers and sisters in Christ, to remind you of the price that God paid for us through his son Jesus Christ.
+And because it only touches on a small portion of the Gospel, we must read and study the bible to fully understand the price that was paid for our sins.
 Therefore, I encourage you to do some studying on your own and “Be diligent to present yourself approved to God as a worker who does not need to be ashamed, accurately handling the word of truth.”
 (2 Timothy 2:15 NASB20)

 God’s love be with you all.
 Amen.

-“And if you call on the Father, who without partiality judges according to each one’s work, conduct yourselves throughout the time of your stay here in fear; knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.”
+And if you call on the Father, who without partiality judges according to each one’s work, conduct yourselves throughout the time of your stay here in fear; knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.
 (1 Peter 1:17-19 NKJV)

-“For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth.”
+For as Jonas was three days and three nights in the whale’s belly; so shall the Son of man be three days and three nights in the heart of the earth.
 (Matthew 12:40 KJV)

 From what we can gather from that passage above, Jesus in a sense was saying: “For as Jonah was. …so shall the Son of man be.”
 Now, to see what it was like for Jesus in the heart of the earth, we need to see how it was for Jonah himself.
 “Then Jonah prayed unto the LORD his God out of the fish’s belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.”
 (Jonah 2:1-2 KJV)

 So, we can see that Jonah was experiencing “affliction” and quoted it as being in “the belly of hell.”
-And let’s remember that Jesus called Jonah a prophet, for we read: “But he answered them, “An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah.
-For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”
-(Matthew 12:39-40 ESV) Now, doesn’t this clearly show us that Jesus did suffer affliction in the heart of the earth?
+And let’s remember that Jesus called Jonah a prophet, for we read: “But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given to it, but the sign of the prophet Jonas.”
+(Matthew 12:39 KJV) Now, doesn’t this clearly show us that Jesus did suffer affliction in the heart of the earth?
 Why else would he compare it in such a way?

-“Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchisedec.”
+Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchisedec.
 (Hebrews 5:7-10 KJV)

 From what we read above; we can see that Jesus was pleading to God to “save him from death.”
 Also, it says that he “was heard in that he feared.”
 Now, I believe that this wasn’t concerning his physical death because he was crucified and put to death.
 Therefore, wouldn’t Jesus be asking the Father that his soul would not be left in hell?
 For Peter said: “Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.”
 (Acts 2:23-24 NKJV) So again, Jesus was “loosed” (saved) from “the pains of death.”
 Now, what pains are there in death other than the fires of hell itself?

-“And in hell he lifted up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
-And he cried, and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue: for I am tormented in this flame.”
-(Luke 16:23-24 WEB)
+And in hell he lift up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
+And he cried and said, father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
+(Luke 16:23-24 KJV)

 Now, from the account of the rich man and Lazarus, we can see that hell is a place of torment.
 For according to that passage above, the rich man was crying for mercy.
-So again my brothers and sisters in Christ, let’s consider how much Jesus suffered for us.
+Therefore, brothers and sisters in Christ, let’s consider how much Jesus suffered for us.
 For he took upon himself the agony and torments that was do all of us, for “All we like sheep have gone astray; we have turned everyone to his own way; and the LORD hath laid on him the iniquity of us all.”
 (Isaiah 53:6 KJV)

-And so, being fully convinced that God the Father was going to raise him up out of hell, Jesus said: “I foresaw the Lord always before my face, for he is on my right hand, that I should not be moved: Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption. ...
+And so, being fully convinced that God the Father was going to raise him up out of the heart of the earth, Jesus said: “I foresaw the Lord always before my face, for he is on my right hand, that I should not be moved: Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption. ...
 He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 This Jesus hath God raised up, whereof we all are witnesses.”
 (Acts 2:25-27, 31-32 KJV)

 Below are some video on why Jesus had to suffered in hell:

-“Truly, I say to you, today you will be with me in paradise.”
+Truly, I say to you, today you will be with me in paradise.
 (Luke 23:43 ESV)

-This passage above poses a few problems for some.
+This passage above poses a few problems.
 For it appears as if Jesus was promising the repentant thief that they would be together in paradise that literal day.
-But we know that Jesus said he had to spend three days and nights in the heart of the earth.
+But we know that Jesus said he had to spend three days and nights in the heart of the earth (hell).
 So, how do we make sense of all this?
-Well, we need to keep in mind that there were no commas in the original Greek manuscripts.
+Well, let’s first keep in mind that there were no commas in the original Greek manuscripts.
 Therefore, translators both of the past and the present placed these commas where it seemed best.
 So, concerning that passage above, the translators of the King James Bible chose to put the comma before the word “today.”
+Now, I do believe that these translators were gifted in what they did.
+However, being human like the rest of us, these translators were not immune to certain view and biases of their day.
+Therefore, it wouldn’t be uncommon for some of these views to show up in their work as well.

-Now, there was a biblical scholar named Ethelbert William Bullinger who was the commentator for the Companion Bible.
-And in his commentary notes for Luke 43:23 he wrote: “say to you, today = ‘I say to thee today.’
+Now, I have to admit that there are many translations that follow the comma placement of the KJV bible.
+However, there are those few that have the comma after the word “today.”
+Thus, this same passage would read “Truly I say to you today, you will be with me in the Paradise.”
+(Luke 43:23 REV) This makes more sense because we have Jesus not promising the thief that they would be together that literal day, but at some time in the future.
+Now, there is a man named E. W. Bullinger, a commentator of the Companion Bible who wrote: “say to you, today = ‘I say to thee today.’
 Today; connect this with ‘I say’ to emphasize the solemnity of the occasion; not with “shalt thou be.”
 So, Mr. Bullinger admits that it should read: “Truly I say to you today.”
 So, in a sense, Jesus was telling the thief to listen and heed to what I’m about to tell you right now.
-And that would be the assurance that they will be together not that physical day, but at some time in the future.
+And that would be the assurance that they will be together at some point in the future.

 So, even though a misplaced comma would normally be a minor thing, it can become a major one when it comes to such passages as above.
 So, it’s important that you have more than one translation within your library.
 This would especially be true when those red flags pop up in your head telling you that something doesn’t make sense.
 Therefore, it’s important that we rely on the Holy Spirit to help us navigate throughout the scriptures.
 So, let’s always seek God’s help, even when it comes to something as simple as a comma placement.